yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 "Primary Broker":
 : An OAuth Broker serving as Authorization Server of Client App.
-Which is also an OAuth client of a Downstream Authorization Server.
+And also an OAuth client of a Downstream Authorization Server.
 Primary Broker performs additional handling for App2App use-case, covered in {{protocol-flow}}.

 "Downstream Authorization Server":